-Healthy, homemade, garlic spaghetti sauce loaded with veggies and flavor is the perfect sauce to top your favorite pasta dish.
+Healthy, homemade, easy, garlic spaghetti sauce loaded with veggies and flavor is the perfect sauce to top your favorite pasta dish.
 It makes enough to put up for later, making meal time quick and easy!

 I’m sure that by now you’ve heard the new Dietary Guidelines for 2015-2020 are out for the American public.
 Among other recommendations for a healthier America, the guidelines call for limited sodium and added sugars.
 Did you know that added sugar and an ungodly amount of sodium is usually hiding in commercially made sauces?
 Spaghetti Sauce is often one of the biggest culprits, although we typically think of it as healthy.
 Tomatoes and spices should be healthy, right?